If you’re one of the 40 million people in the US who suffer from an anxiety disorder, you understand how disabling these ailments can be.

 Recently, claiming a pet is an ESA has become an unfortunately popular method by which people get their pet into no-pets housing or to avoid paying pet rent.
 In most states this is a misdemeanor, and in some it’s a felony.

-ESA “registries” and “certifications” are abundant online, but as is the case with service dogs, there is no officialregistry ESAs, nor do they need to be certified by anyone.
+ESA “registries” and “certifications” are abundant online (see our list of the more legitimate sites where you can register your dog as an emotional support animal) , but as is the case with service dogs, there is no officialregistry ESAs, nor do they need to be certified by anyone.

 The ADA states that: